LEARNAcademy/syllabus/javascript/intro.md

 ### Number

-**Numbers** are a data type that is made up of whole number integers (positive, negative, or zero) as well as fractions of a whole number that are written as a decimal called a **float**.
+**Numbers** are a data type made up of whole number integers (positive, negative, or zero) as well as fractions of whole numbers written as a decimal called a **float**.

 ```javascript
 // whole number